MicrosoftDocs/windows-itpro-docs/education/windows/set-up-school-pcs-provisioning-package.md

 |Sleep timeout    |  3600 seconds      | Specifies the maximum idle time before the PC should sleep.
 If you don't set sleep timeout, the default time, 3600 seconds (1 hour), is applied.    |

 ## MDM and local group policies
-This section lists only the local group policies configured uniquely for the Set up School PCs app.
+This section lists only the MDM and local group policies that are configured uniquely for the Set up School PCs app.

 For a more detailed look of each policy listed, see [Policy CSP](https://docs.microsoft.com/en-us/windows/client-management/mdm/policy-configuration-service-provider) in the Windows IT Pro Center documentation.

 |Policy name  |Default value |Description |
 |---------|---------|---------|